 Now that your machine is all prepared to move into place, you need to decide on its placement.
 Keep in mind access for future maintenance and cleaning.
 Ideally, you should be able to walk around the machine, but we know that many of these machines are going into home garages where space is limited.
 With the casters, you can easily move the machine around should the need arise.
 Keep in mind that the access panel for your electronics is on the left as you face the machine and should you be turning long parts in the lathe which protrude through the spindle, you will need some space on the left side.
 You definitely do not want to place the left side in a corner.
 Once you have chosen your location, its time to run your wiring.
 The machine comes with a 6' long cord wired to a NEMA 6-15 220 volt plug.
 The NEMA 6-15 is a common plug found at any home improvement store and you can find the corresponding outlet as well.
-You will only need a single 15 amp 220 volt circuit and plug for the machine.
+The computer and DRO are both 220 volt units and their cords are hard wired into the machine control box, so you only need to have a single 20 amp 220 outlet for the machine.
+NOTE: THE NEW STYLE COMPUTER OPERATES ON A 12 VOLT TRANSFORMER THAT CAN ACCEPT 110 OR 220 VOLT INPUT.